mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 } yield ()
 ```

 However, in our example, we need to wait for the completion of two concurrent fibers.
 So, we need to combine them first and then join the resulting fiber.
-Thus, the `zip` method combines two fibers into a single fiber that produces both.
+Thus, the `zip` method combines two fibers into a single fiber that produces both results.

 Joining a fiber lets us also gather the result of its execution.
 In the example, the variable `result` has type `(String, String)`, and we successfully use it in the next step of the routine.
 We also introduced the `*>` operator, which is an alias for the `zipRight` function, and let us concatenate the execution of two effects not depending on each other.